 PhD Dissertation, 2017, Copenhagen University.

 The dissertation unfolds through an inquiry into human perceptual experience in media aesthetic conditions of our contemporary communicative existence.
-This aesthetic condition is approached in a process-philosophical, Bergsonian framework in the notion of aesthetics in terms of processing of sense experience.
+In a process-philosophical, Bergsonian framework, aesthetics is approached in the understanding of processing of sense experience.

 The dissertation examines overall, from a combined academic and curatorial perspective, how urban media art – media aesthetic art forms situated in the urban context – may be considered contemporary in the understanding of art that departs from, responds to and co-exists with ‘time’ and temporal experience.
-This artistic orientation has developed during an epoch in which technological inventions, mediums and communicative infrastructures have become fundamental to how we understand our being, phenomena and relations in the technologically developed world.
+This orientation in contemporary art has developed during an epoch in which technological inventions, mediums and communicative infrastructures have become fundamental to how we understand our being, phenomena and relations in the technologically developed world.
 Urban media art has significantly engaged with dominant perceptual structures and mediated, ontological conditions, as these have challenged human perception in particular contemporaneities.
-From this initial grasp of urban media art the dissertation examines how this artistic orientation is contingent with our (technological) contemporaneity today and finds its raison d’être significantly as response to our changing media aesthetic conditions.
+The dissertation examines how this artistic orientation finds its raison d’être significantly as response to our changing media aesthetic conditions.

-In inquiring into three media aesthetic tendencies today: intensity, intelligence and immersion, the dissertation examines the art’s contingent relations with our technological contemporaneity by seeking beyond the art’s ‘material.’
-It considers how human perception is challenged in media aesthetic experience, the conditions of experience and urgencies entailed in media aesthetic experience and perception today, in urban contexts of highly technologically developed environments as we find in for example New York City, Hong Kong and Sao Paulo, from which the examination draws on concrete examples of art installations reflecting the author’s own curatorial portfolio.
+In inquiring into three media aesthetic tendencies today: intensity, intelligence and immersion, the dissertation examines the art’s contingent relations with our technological contemporaneity.
+It considers how human perception is challenged in media aesthetic experience in urban contexts of highly technologically developed environments today, as we find in for example New York City, Hong Kong and São Paulo, from which the examination draws on concrete examples of art installations reflecting my own curatorial portfolio.

-Especially, contemporary conditions of ‘immersion’ are examined in perspective of research in virtual reality and in consideration of human experience of machinic temporalities and unconscious encountering of a-signifying signs (Felix Guattari, Mauricio Lazzarato, Mark B. N. Hansen, N. Katherine Hayles, Gilbert Simondon, Bernard Stiegler).
-Such conditions are problematized in terms of an ontological condition of media aesthetic spectacularization of behavior (rather than conditioned by Spectacles), which it is argued characterizes our ‘duration’ today; our condition of change in movement through time.
-It is argued that this condition encourages certain cultural norms of indifference, sameness and impulse (Georg Simmel, Walter Benjamin, Jonathan Crary), which denote an overall condition for how we develop and engage with media aesthetics today.
+I especially examine contemporary conditions of ‘immersion’ in perspective of research in virtual reality and in consideration of human experience of machinic temporalities and unconscious encountering of a-signifying signs (Felix Guattari, Mauricio Lazzarato, Mark B. N. Hansen, N. Katherine Hayles, Gilbert Simondon, Bernard Stiegler).
+I problematize a condition of media aesthetic spectacularization of behavior (rather than conditioned by Spectacles), which I argue characterizes our ‘duration’ today; our condition of change in movement through time.
+I argue that this condition encourages certain cultural norms of indifference, sameness and impulse (Georg Simmel, Walter Benjamin, Jonathan Crary), denoting overall how we develop and engage with media aesthetics today.
 Critical examples of the large-scale consequences of this immersive condition are offered in analyses of the worldly adaption of Pokémon Go, demonstrating indifference towards the exchange of data for play; and in the impulsive projections of national flags after terror attacks testifying and contributing to imbalance in the worldly distribution of sympathy.
-Namely, it is problematized how media aesthetic augmentation of our urban environments is increasingly designed to synchronize with an emotional dimension of our presence, through e.g. emotional messages on media architecture, ambient light installations and data visualization implemented in lighting schemes of urban design.
+I especially point at how media aesthetic augmentation of our urban environments is increasingly designed to synchronize with an emotional dimension of our presence, through e.g. emotional messages on media architecture, ambient light installations and data visualization implemented in lighting schemes of urban design.

 *Dissertation abstract among highest ranked by the 2017 LABS Peer Review Committee, selected for publication in Leonardo in October 2018.